 4. Prevent Additional Damage Where Possible

-A major storm can open up a hole in your roof or cause your gutter system to become ineffective.
+A major storm can open up a hole in your roof.
 If more storms are on the way, it’s important that you take action to prevent any additional damage.

 Once you document the initial damage, make sure you take whatever actions are necessary to protect your home and belongings.
 This might involve placing a tarp on your roof or boarding up a broken window.